 Witnesses are not required to get married in Indiana.
 That makes Indiana a great place to get married in secret.
 So if you are looking for a real secret elopement, Indy is great for that.
 Every state has their own marriage laws but a legal marriage is legal in every state in the US.
 Your Indiana marriage is legal in many other countries too.
 Please check with your local authorities to be sure.

 If you have been married in another state, don't assume we do the same things here in Indy.

 Each county has their own way of interpreting the state marriage laws so each county has their own process for obtaining a marriage license.
 The basic laws are all the same but there are small things that may be different.
 I'm very familiar with the procedure in Marion and Hamilton Counties.
 Always contact YOUR county clerk to clarify anything.

-Johnson County require both applicants must bring a picture identification card with a birth date and expiration date; AND a bill for at least one applicant reflecting current Johnson County address.
+Johnson County require both applicants to bring a picture identification card with a birth date and expiration date; AND a bill for at least one applicant reflecting the current Johnson County address.